sullis/hbc-tech-blog/docs/contributing.md

 ![alt text](image url)
 ```

+Images can be added in a couple ways;
+1. locally hosted: can be added to this repo under `assets/images/`.
+In this case the URL for your image would be `./assets/images/[folder-named-to-match-your-post]/your-image.jpg`.
+2. Remotely hosted: use an absolute URL to your image. ie: `http://some-domain.com/fancy-image.jpg`

 ### Linking An Image
 Follow the example below when you want to link an image in your post.